Now what, Mr. Secretary???

 In her first major policy speech since her election as AFT president, Randi Weingarten spoke at the National Press Club yesterday, outlining both provocative and proven approaches to improve public education.
 She also expressed her desire to seek common ground on various contentious issues often thought to be off-limits for teachers unions.

-Check out a summary of what she said (it links to a pdf of the speech itself).
+summary of what she said (it links to a pdf of the speech itself).

 Selected Events: Week of Nov.
 17, 2008